 - Syndication – the majority of applications start and stop with this step.
-They simply use Twitter, Facebook, LinkedIn and other applications as a place to force their message into each of those networks.
-This is the bare minimum of social media optimization… delivering your message into your network, wherever they are located.
+They simply use Twitter, Facebook, LinkedIn, and other applications as a place to force their message into each of those networks.
+This is the bare minimum of social media optimization… delivering your message into your network, wherever they are.
 It doesn’t truly leverage social media.

 - Reward – What’s the reward for responding or participating?
-If you’d like ongoing quality interaction to fully leverage social media, the participants must be rewarded.
-This doesn’t mean you have to spend money – it could simply be providing the information requested.
-It could also be virtual credit in the form of point systems, titles, badges, etc. Unless your rewards are directly impacting revenue, you’re going to have to keep a close eye on this.
-I’ve watched quite a few social media optimized applications rise and fall immediately when their rewards systems were broken or static.
+The participants must be rewarded if they’d like ongoing quality interaction to leverage social media fully.
+This doesn’t mean you must spend money – it could simply be providing the requested information.
+It could also be virtual credit in the form of point systems, titles, badges, etc. Unless your rewards directly impact revenue, you will have to keep a close eye on this.
+I’ve watched several social media-optimized applications rise and fall immediately when their rewards systems were broken or static.

 - Analytics – This is such a missed opportunity… so many applications dive into social media integration but neglect to measure the impact of that communication.
-The volume of traffic your business, product or service can attain by tracking the viral nature of social media is enormous – but you need to ensure you’re accurately measuring it so that you can determine how many resources to apply to it.
+The volume of traffic your business, product or service can attain by tracking the viral nature of social media is enormous – but you need to ensure you’re accurately measuring it to determine how many resources to apply to it.

-- Targeting – the ability to target messaging to prospects in social media can improve overall adoption and use of your application.
-If you can target your application by keyword, geography, interests, behaviors, etc., you’re going to have much deeper engagement with your audience.
+- Targeting – the ability to target messaging to prospects in social media can improve your application’s overall adoption and use.
+If you can target your application by keyword, geography, interests, behaviors, etc., you will have much deeper engagement with your audience.